Last Updated on May 4, 2022.

-This tuner is completely free but it also offers some in-app purchases like the Pro tuner, over 5000 guitar chords and over 2000 scales, as well as a metronome.
+This tuner is completely free but it also offers some in-app purchases like the Pro tuner, over 5000 guitar chords, and over 2000 scales, as well as a metronome.

-You can switch between Acoustic Guitar, Electric Guitar, Bass and Ukulele in the configuration.
+You can switch between Acoustic Guitar, Electric Guitar, Bass, and Ukulele in the configuration.

-The free version of this tuner is extremely simple and doesn’t really give you any detailed information of what’s going on; you just know if you need to tune up or down, but that’s really it.
+The free version of this tuner is extremely simple and doesn’t really give you any detailed information about what’s going on; you just know if you need to tune up or down, but that’s really it.

 You can choose between the Auto and Manual tuning modes; Auto will automatically detect the string you’re tuning while manual allows you to select it.